 Audit logs that can be used for analysis and investigation are stored either in the integrated SQLite database set by default or in any other external database at your option.

 Teradata Database Activity Monitoring by DataSunrise is an effective mechanism that blocks suspicious queries and notifies an administrator of the fact thus allowing to immediately take all the required measures aimed at eliminating what provokes certain unexpected problems.

 Ability to send Teradata activity monitoring results to SIEM systems makes it even more convenient.
-When it comes to large or geographically scattered enterprises, enormous amount of generated data of various kind makes it impossible to be accurately tracked.
-Handy solution for database activity control and timely reaction to any incidents in this case is DataSunrise paired with a SIEM system.
+When it comes to large or geographically scattered enterprises, an enormous amount of generated data of various kind makes it impossible to be accurately tracked.
+To get a real-time analysis of security threats DataSunrise can be paired with a SIEM system.

-Appreciate DataSunrise Database Activity Monitoring Tools in accurate Teradata activity analysis, detection of any deviations from standards, i.e. nontypical user behavior, unknown applications, network traffic anomaly and so forth.
+Try Teradata monitoring solution for activity analysis, detection of any deviations from standards, i.e. nontypical user behavior, unknown applications, network traffic anomaly and so forth.